suha-nathan/nasa-react-app/README.md

 ### Unsolved problems

 ```
 - The "infinite" scroll has a limit of a 100 items.
-- Suggested Posts feature is unfinished
+- Suggested Posts feature is to be implemented
-- Duplicate images due to error loading the photos into the state
-- The layout of photos, especially when more photos are loaded when the user scrolls
-- Search function instability
+- Masonry grid layout to be implemented
 ```

 ## APIs Used